Southern question: First Republic

-As for the development of the private economy of the south, in the years of the so-called "economic boom", until the mid-1970s, there was intense and steady economic growth in the south, which finally succeeded (after almost a century) in reversing the trends of the southern economy and bringing it closer to the levels of the north.
+As for the development of the private economy of the south in the years of the "economic miracle" until the mid-1970s, there was intense and steady economic growth in the south, which finally succeeded (after almost a century) in reversing the trends of the southern economy and bringing it closer to the levels of the north.
 This turnaround came to an abrupt halt in the early 1970s, after the oil crisis, and from then on the dualism between north and south returned.
-In recent years, however, since 2000, the data collected tell us that slowly the southern economy is narrowing the gap again.
+Since 2000, the data collected showed that the southern economy was slowly narrowing the gap again.
 When the government found itself taking legislative action or negotiating international agreements in the economic sphere, attention was directed, again, to northern industries.
 For example, in the 1940s and 1950s, when Italian emigrants, mainly from the south, began to arrive en masse in the coal mines of Belgium, the Italian government requested and received from the Belgian government one ton of coal per year for each emigrant worker; this supply did not benefit the regions of origin of the emigrant miners, but was destined for factories located mainly in the northern areas of the country.

-In the 1960s and 1970s the industrialized areas experienced a period of economic development, centered on the export of finished goods, called the "Italian" miracle.
-The phenomenon attracted labor from the south, and also affected it for a few decades, but the disparity in the two living standards became evident and widely discussed.
+In the 1960s and 1970s, the industrialised areas experienced a period of economic development, centred on the export of finished goods, called the "Italian" miracle.
+The phenomenon attracted labour from the south, and also affected it for a few decades, but the disparity in the two living standards became evident and widely discussed.
 In reaction, emigrants sent remittances to their families who remained in the south, and the state finally devoted significant resources to the development of essential services, but these resources were unable to be reinvested in productive circles, and only served to raise, albeit slightly, the living standards of the families of southern emigrants.
 Beginning in the 1980s, the judiciary sought a new mission and focused on organized crime.
-Social developments such as individualism and the spectacularization of public life contributed to conditions in which the system of power used by the ruling class began to show cracks.
+Social developments such as individualism and the spectacularisation of public life contributed to conditions in which the system of power used by the ruling class began to show cracks.
 Various laws strengthened the fight against corruption and crime: one that confirmed the separation of the judiciary from the executive, another that established reduced sentences and other benefits for defendants who cooperated with ongoing investigations, and finally one that made membership in a mafia association a more serious crime than simple criminal association.
 All of this allowed some progress to be made in the 1980s in the fight against the Mafia.